 - The adhoc committees are appointed every year or periodically and their work goes on, more or less on a continuous basis.

-- The adhoc committees are appointed on an adhoc basis as need arises and they ceases to exist as soon as they complete the task assigned to them.
+- The adhoc committees are appointed on an adhoc basis as the need arises and they ceases to exist as soon as they complete the task assigned to them.
 Adhoc committees may be broadly classified into the inquiry committees and select or joint committees on bills.

 - The Rules Committee of the Lok Sabha recommended sitting up of 17 Department related Standing Committees (DRSCs).
-According on 8th April 1993, 17 DRSCs were set up.
+According to 8th April 1993, 17 DRSCs were set up.
 In July 2004, rules were amended to provide for the constitution of seven more such committees, thus raising the number of DRSCs from 17 to 24.
-Each committee consists of 45 members (30 from Lok sabha and 15 from Rajya Sabha).
+Each committee consists of 45 members (30 from Lok Sabha and 15 from Rajya Sabha).

-- If speaker or presiding officer himself is member of the committee then he becomes the Chairman.
+- If the speaker or presiding officer himself is a member of the committee then he becomes the Chairman.
 If he is not a member but his deputy is, then later is appointed as chairman.

 - Ministers can neither become members of the Financial committees nor can they be asked to appear before them for the purpose of giving evidence.

 Important Parliamentary Committees:

 - The first estimates committee in the post-independence era was constituted in 1950 on the recommendation of John Mathai, the then finance minister.